The Tengwar Elven Alphabet: Writing of Middle-earth

 What is the Tengwar Elvish alphabet?

-The Elvish alphabet created by Tolkien is called tengwarThis complex system is composed of 24 main letters, 12 secondary letters and some signs called Tehtar, which represent vowels or different vowel sounds.
-Although at first glance it may seem like a rather undeveloped system, the Tengwar alphabet has a considerable complexity that makes it unique.
+The Elvish alphabet created by Tolkien is called tengwarThis complex system is composed of 24 main letters, 12 secondary letters and some signs called TehtarThese letters represent the vowels or the various vowel sounds.
+Although at first glance it may seem like a simple system, the Tengwar alphabet has considerable complexity that makes it unique.
+This writing system is not only aesthetically elegant, allowing for refined and stylized calligraphy with a quill pen, but it is also highly adaptable.
+Many languages of Middle-earth, such as Quenya and the Sindarin, use this alphabet, but it can be adapted to write practically any language, including Spanish.

 The logic behind the Tengwar